anubhav-123/getting-and-cleaning-data/README.md

 Binds the data frames created for test and train set into one large dataset by rows.

 Extracts only the measurements on the mean and standard deviation for each measurement.
-*Finds the target features, which are the features with measurements about mean and standard deviation, and extracts them as well as those that indicate the 'subject' and 'activity' and creates a new data table only with the target variables.
+        1.Finds the target features, which are the features with measurements about mean and standard deviation, and extracts them as             well as those that indicate the 'subject' and 'activity' and creates a new data table only with the target variables.

 Uses descriptive activity names to name the activities in the data set.
-*Replace the variable about activity, that contains integers from 1 to 6, with a factor based on levels and labels contained in the 'activity_labels' data file.
+        1.Replace the variable about activity, that contains integers from 1 to 6, with a factor based on levels and labels contained in           the 'activity_labels' data file.

 Appropriately labels the data set with target variables with descriptive names.
-*Extracts the target variable names from 'features.txt'.
+        1.Extracts the target variable names from 'features.txt'.
-*Corrects a typo that exists in some feature names, that is to replace 'BodyBody' that appears in the names of some features with just 'Body'.
+        2. Corrects a typo that exists in some feature names, that is to replace 'BodyBody' that appears in the names of some features              with just 'Body'.
-*Creates a new tidy dataset with the appropriate labels for the variable names.
+        3. Creates a new tidy dataset with the appropriate labels for the variable names.

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-*Group the tidy data table created in step 4, by 'subject' and 'activity'.
+        1. Group the tidy data table created in step 4, by 'subject' and 'activity'.
-*Summarize each variable to find the average for the grouped values.
+        2. Summarize each variable to find the average for the grouped values.
-*Ungroup the data table.
+        3. Ungroup the data table.
-*Add descriptive names to the variables of the new tidy data table, by adding the prefix 'Avrg-' in the names of the target feature averages.
+        4. Add descriptive names to the variables of the new tidy data table, by adding the prefix 'Avrg-' in the names of the target              feature averages.

 data in text file is written using: